zaufi/kate-cpp-helper-plugin/README.md

 * <del>Add <em>Go to declaration/definition</em> to the context menu</del>
 * Add _Go to semantic/lexical parent_ to context menu
 * Do incremental reindexing on view change and/or inactivity timeout
+* Add a way to analyze and show to a user what exceptions are possible at some particular point (function/method body/call) -- so user may add an apropriate `try`/`catch` block

 See Also